Pop Culture Madness!

 President Kennedy invited 49 Nobel Laureates for dinner at the White House.
 Kennedy remarked, "I think this is the most extraordinary collection of talent, of human knowledge, that has ever been gathered at the White House, with the possible exception of when Thomas Jefferson dined alone."

-During the Cuban Missile Crisis, Secretary of State Dean Acheson offered the President of France photographs of Russian missiles on Cuban soil, Charles de Gaulle responded "I do not wish to see the photographs.
-The word of the president of the United States is good enough for me."
+During the Cuban Missile Crisis, Secretary of State Dean Acheson offered the President of France photographs of Russian missiles on Cuban soil; Charles de Gaulle responded, “I do not wish to see the photographs.
+The word of the president of the United States is good enough for me.”

-The shortest Oscar Speech ever was given by Patty Duke in 1962, who at age 16, the youngest person to accept an Oscar in a competitive category, said "Thank You" and walked off the stage.
+The shortest Oscar Speech ever was given by Patty Duke in 1962, at age 16, the youngest person to accept an Oscar in a competitive category, said “Thank You” and walked off the stage.

 1962 Pop Culture History

-Greek-Canadian Sam Panopoulos is credited for creating the first Hawaiian pizza at the Satellite Restaurant in Chatham, Ontario, Canada in 1962.
+Greek-Canadian Sam Panopoulos is credited for creating the first Hawaiian pizza at the Satellite Restaurant in Chatham, Ontario, Canada, in 1962.

 Vasili Arkhipov, a senior officer on a Soviet submarine, refused to launch a nuclear torpedo in October 1962, perhaps preventing WWIII